The current price of Terbium is $1,530.60 per kg.

 With China being the dominant supplier, China currently controls the supply of terbium.
 This means that the global supply is determined by how much China decides to export after they satisfy its own demand.

 In addition, China has been using export quotas on rare earths as bargaining tools in their ongoing trade war with the US and Europe.
 And any restrictions on the terbium supply increase the price.

 Terbium Price Forecast

 Due to terbium’s increasing use in high-tech components such as high-temperature fuel cells (in electric cars!!) and permanent magnets (in wind turbines), experts, such as The Fraunhofer Institute for Systems and Innovation Research, predict demand far exceeding supply.

-Terbium has already increased more in value than any other rare earths recently, as shown in the Bloomberg chart below:
+Between 2017 and 2022 Terbium increased more in value than any other rare earths, as shown in the Bloomberg chart below:

 But remember that China dominates terbium and other rare earths’ production, extraction, refining, and supply.
 It has taken them 30 years to establish this position, and we now live in the reality that the US, EU, and other developing nations need to wait in line to see what China exports after they have satisfied their domestic needs.

 We cannot overstate the importance of China’s position.
 It is almost inconceivable to think that one country produces more than 99% of a raw material so critical to every nation’s economic prosperity and military capabilities.

 We are now facing the likely unintended consequences of globalization.
 For the past three decades, the world has been high on the “drug” of globalization.
 The reality is that China can economically weaponize the supply of terbium and other rare earths.
 For example, they have done so in the past during a territorial dispute with Japan in 2010.

 In August 2023, China started restricting the export of two vital technology metals, gallium and germanium.
 It is a retaliatory measure against the US for blocking the most advanced computer chip technology from getting to China.
 Tensions are manifest and escalating.